Reprinted with permission from Be Well by Dr. Frank Lipman.

 It often relieves sugar cravings as the brain uses it for fuel.

 Find a quiet spot, get comfortable and sit for a few minutes and focus on your breath.
 After a few minutes of this, the craving will pass.

 Go for a walk, if possible, in nature.
 Cravings usually last for 10-20 minutes maximum.
 If you can distract yourself with something else, it often passes.
 The more you do this, the easier it gets and the cravings get easier to deal with.

-Sometimes drinking water or seltzer water can help with the sugar cravings.
+Sometimes drinking water or seltzer water can help with the sugar (and junk food) cravings (in addition to fighting bloating by helping with hydration).
 Also sometimes what we perceive as a food craving is really thirst.

 Our beauty and wellness brand offers support, services and products to help you become WELL WITHIN your skin, mind and body.

 Sign up today and receive your special Friends and Family 20% off your first purchase, valid until May 31, 2017.